rackerlabs/support-how-to/content/cloud-servers/installing-mysql-server-on-centos.md

 ### Create a database

-There is a difference between a database server and a database, even though those terms are often used interchangeably.
+There is a difference between a *database server* and a *database*, even though those terms are often used interchangeably.
 MySQL is a database server, meaning that it tracks databases and controls access to them.
-The database stores the data and it is the database that applications are trying to access when they interact with MySQL.
+The database stores the data, and it is the database that applications are trying to access when they interact with MySQL.

 Some applications create a database as part of their setup process, but